 Concrete Waterproofing is an essential thing because, leakage of water through cracks, expansion joints, or other openings in walls and roofs, or through cracks around windows and doors is a major problem while constructing buildings and structures.

 The built structure needs to be strong enough to withstand and protect against floods, snows, groundwater, and rainwater.
 Leakage should also be prevented from seeping through solid but porous exterior materials.
-Generally, leakage is prevented by the use of weather stripping around windows and doors, impervious water stops in joints or the calking of cracks and other openings.
+Generally, leakage is prevented by the use of weather stripping around windows and doors, impervious water stops in joints or the calking of cracks and other openings of concrete.
 However, methods of preventing seepage depend on the types of materials used in the exterior enclosure.

 Definitions of Terms Related to Waterproofing (Water Resistance)

 Permeability is the quality or state of allowing the passage of water and water vapor from, into, and through pores and interstices, without causing rupture or displacement.